testground/testground/infra/k8s/README.md

 - [ ] 3.
 Alerts (and maybe auto-scaling down) for idle clusters, so that we don't incur costs.

-- [ ] 4.
+- [X] 4.
 We need to decide where Testground is going to publish built docker images - DockerHub? or?
 This might incur a lot of costs if you build a large image and download it from 100 VMs repeatedly.
+Resolution: For now we are using AWS ECR, as clusters are also on AWS.